totalspectrum/spin2cpp/docs/basic.md

 A `class` is an abstract collection of variables and functions.
 If you've used the Spin language, a class is like a Spin object.
 In fact, Spin objects may be directly imported as classes:
 ```
-   dim ser as class from "FullDuplexSerial.spin"
+   dim ser as class using "FullDuplexSerial.spin"
 ```
 creates an object `ser` based on the Spin file "FullDuplexSerial.spin"; this is the same as the Spin declaration:
 ```